Albert L. Piccerilli

 Selected Representations

 • Cahill v.
-Miles Inc., No. 91-1966, 1992 WL 110537 (E.D.Pa., May 13, 1992) (pharmaceutical product liability case in which the court granted summary judgment in favor of the client, a pharmaceutical company)
+Miles Inc., No. 91-1966, 1992 WL 110537 (E.D.Pa., May 13, 1992): Secured summary judgment in favor of client, a pharmaceutical company, in a product liability action.

 • Dion v.
 Graduate Hospital, 360 Pa.
 Super.
-416, 520 A.2d 876 (1987) (pharmaceutical product liability case in which the appellate court affirmed a non-suit in favor of the client, a major pharmaceutical company)
+416, 520 A.2d 876 (1987): Secured affirmance of non-suit in favor of client, a major pharmaceutical company, in a product liability action.

 • Doe v.
 Saint Joseph’s University, 832 Fed.
 Appx.
 770, 385 Ed.
 Law Rep. 209, 2020 WL 6281189, rehearing denied (3d Cir.
-2020) (affirmance of district court’s order and opinion granting client’s motion for summary judgment as to plaintiff’s Title IX claim)
+2020): Secured affirmance of district court’s order and opinion granting client’s motion for summary judgment as to plaintiff’s Title IX claim.

 • Martin v.
 Dalkon Shield Claimants Trust, No. 93-2652, 1994 U.S. Dist.
 LEXIS 16395 (E.D.Pa., Nov.
 16, 1994), aff’d, No. 94-2200 (3d Cir.
 Jul.
-19, 1995) (intrauterine device case in which the court granted summary judgment for client on the basis of the statute of limitations)
+19, 1995): Defended intrauterine device case in which the court granted summary judgment for client on the basis of the statute of limitations.

 • Morris v.
 Pathmark Corp., 21 Phila.
 55 (1990), aff’d, 405 Pa.
 Super.
-274, 592 A.2d 331 (1991) (cosmetic product idiosyncratic reaction case from which client was dismissed)
+274, 592 A.2d 331 (1991): Defended cosmetic product idiosyncratic reaction case from which client was dismissed.

 • Ostertag v.
 American Art Clay Co., No. 87-8504, 1990 WL 50470 (E.D.Pa., Apr.
-20, 1990) (summary judgment in favor of client was entered in this lead paint case)
+20, 1990): Secured summary judgment in favor of client in alead paint case.

 • Roseman v.
 Davis, No. 2788 Philadelphia 1992 (Pa.
 Super., Apr.
-8, 1994) (product liability case in which summary judgment for client, a pharmaceutical company, was affirmed on appeal)
+8, 1994): Defended product liability case in which summary judgment for client, a pharmaceutical company, was affirmed on appeal.

 • Travelers Indemnity Co. v.
-Crown Cork &Seal Co., No. 93 CIV.
+Crown Cork & Seal Co., No. 93 CIV.
 0993, 1994 WL 586438 (S.D.N.Y., Oct.
-25, 1994) (interpleader action in environmental insurance coverage context in which interpleader was denied on the ground that an alternative forum was available)
+25, 1994): Secured denial of interpleader action in environmental insurance coverage context in which interpleader was denied on the ground that an alternative forum was available.

 • Wilkinson v.
 Brenntag North America, No. A-2210-17T2, 2018 WL 3614352 (N.J.
 Super.
 Ct., App.
-Div., July 30, 2018) (personal injury action in which the trial court’s order precluding the testimony of plaintiff’s expert witness on net opinion grounds was reversed by the appellate court)
+Div., July 30, 2018): Represented personal injury action in which the trial court’s order precluding the testimony of plaintiff’s expert witness on net opinion grounds was reversed by the appellate court.

 • Young v.
 Johnson & Johnson Corp., No. CIV.A.
 05-2393, 2005 WL 2886218 (E.D.
 Pa.
 Nov.
-2, 2005) (pharmaceutical liability action in which case was dismissed without prejudice over client’s objection that the case be dismissed with prejudice)
+2, 2005) Secured pharmaceutical liability action in which case was dismissed without prejudice over client’s objection that the case be dismissed with prejudice.

 Selected Speaking Engagements